 While the motor first started out as a solution for electric cars, it became apparent as work progressed that there would also be opportunities in boating.

 Late last year they teamed up with German electric boat manufacturer my-elektroboat to put together a demo model that debuted at Austria’s Tulln Boat Show in early March, just before the severity of COVID-19 became apparent and restrictions were put in place.
 You can see the boat in action in the video below.

 One of the benefits of the low voltage motor is that the wiring and clamping technology is much simpler compared to high-voltage systems.
 48 Volts is also at the power level where technicians working on the installation do not require any special training.

 The ISCAD 50 further cuts down on cabling and connection issues by integrating the controller with the motor.
 That also helps reduce weight – always a good thing for a boat!

-The stator cage – the part of the motor that remains stationary – uses aluminum bars in the ISCAD setup, rather than the much heavier copper windings in many motors.
-The solid aluminum bars are also obviously much easier and cheaper to manufacture than literally winding wire.
+The stator cage – the part of the motor that remains stationary – uses bars of copper, rather than the copper windings in most motors, which lower powers production costs considerably, as bars are much easier and cheaper to manufacture than literally winding wire.